bucketeer-io/bucketeer-docs/docs/sdk/client-side/flutter/index.md

   final isFeatureFlagUpdated = message.data["bucketeer_feature_flag_updated"]
     if (isFeatureFlagUpdated) {
       int timeout = 1000;
+      const client = BKTClient.instance;
       final result = await client.fetchEvaluations(timeoutMillis: timeout);
       if (result.isSuccess) {
-        final showNewFeature = await client.boolVariation("YOUR_FEATURE_FLAG_ID", defaultValue: false);
+        final showNewFeature = await client
+            .boolVariation("YOUR_FEATURE_FLAG_ID", defaultValue: false);
         if (showNewFeature) {
           /// The Application code to show the new feature } else {
-            /// The code to run if the feature is off }
+          /// The code to run if the feature is off
+        }
       } else {
-        /// The code to run if the feature is off
+        /// Handle the error when the cache is not updated if (result.asFailure.exception is BKTTimeoutException) {
+          /// Handle timeout error
+        } else {
+          /// Anything else
+        }
       }
     }
 });